Advising Guide for Study Abroad in

 - If you plan to study abroad during the spring semester (more ideal than fall), be sure to meet with the School of Pharmacy before you depart to make arrangements for completing your Pharmacy School interview while you are abroad.
 The school is willing to make accommodations via Skype/Adobe Connect.

 - Common second year courses that you can take abroad include microbiology, mammalian physiology, organic chemistry, and KU Core requirements.
-Your academic advisor can help you to determine which courses to target for your study abroad experience, and the Office of Study Abroad can help you to find a suitable program match based on the information you learn from your academic advisor.
+Your academic advisor can help you to determine which courses to target for your study abroad experience, and Study Abrod & Global Engagement can help you to find a suitable program match based on the information you learn from your academic advisor.

 - A number of study abroad courses have already been pre-approved for KU credit.
 To see available pre-approved courses, visit the Course Equivalencies Database.

 - If you want to take a class/classes that have not been pre-approved, complete the credit approval process.

 To help you get started in your search, here are some recommended programs for Pre-Pharmacy.
 We also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.